-Compensation and Corporate Governance Committee Overview
+Compensation Committee Overview

-The Compensation and Corporate Governance Committee of our Board of Directors, which we refer to throughout this Compensation Discussion and Analysis as the Committee, was comprised of three members in fiscal 2010.
-Each member satisfied the independence standards of the rules of the New York Stock Exchange.
-The Committee is responsible for approving the compensation of the President and Chief Executive Officer (which we refer to as CEO) and senior management, and our general compensation philosophy.
-The Committee also approves annual equity grants under our equity incentive compensation plan for eligible employees, as well as the maximum amount payable under our annual cash bonus plans, based upon performance criteria established by the Committee under those plans.
-The Committee regularly has retained compensation consultants and other advisors to assist with its responsibilities.
+The Compensation Committee of our Board of Directors, which we refer to throughout this Compensation Discussion and Analysis as the Committee, is responsible for approving the compensation, benefits and perquisites of the President and Chief Executive Officer (which we refer to as CEO) and senior management, and our general compensation philosophy.
+The Committee also approves annual equity grants available under our equity incentive compensation plan for eligible employees, as well as the maximum amount payable under our annual cash bonus plans, based upon performance criteria established by the Committee under those plans.
+The Committee has regularly retained compensation consultants and other advisors to assist with its responsibilities.
+Each member of the Committee satisfied the independence standards of the New York Stock Exchange.